Scezaquer/dubious-programming-language/README.md

 ++ and -- are NOT assignment operators (i.e. `++a` will evaluate to `a+1` but the value of `a` will be unchanged).

-For loop iterator variables can be declared inside the loop itself they have to be declared before. i.e.
+For loop iterator variables can be declared inside the loop itself, i.e. the following is legal syntax.
 ```
 for (let i: int = 0; i < 10; i += 1){
 	...
 }
 ```
-is legal syntax.
 Strictly speaking it is equivalent to
 ```
 let i: int = 0;
 for (0; i < 10; i += 1){
 	...
 }
 ```
-Therefore `i` remains accessible after the loop.
+Therefore `i` remains accessible after the loop in both cases.

 Furthermore all 3 fields have to contain an expression, although the expression may have no side effects, i.e
 ```